-Epidermal growth factor receptor (EGFR) inhibitors are currently being investigated as a potential therapy for Cushing’s disease, although clinical studies into their use are quite limited to date.
+Epidermal growth factor receptor (EGFR) inhibitors are being considered as a potential therapy for Cushing’s disease, although clinical studies into their use are quite limited to date.

 The U.S. Food and Drug Administration (FDA) has approved various EGFR inhibitors to treat other conditions, such as non-small cell lung cancer (NSCLC).
-Examples of these treatment for NSCLC include Iressa (gefitinib) by AstraZeneca and Tarceva (erlotinib) by Astellas and Genentech.
+Examples of these treatment for NSCLC include Iressa (gefitinib) by AstraZeneca, and Tarceva (erlotinib) by Astellas and Genentech.

 Many tumors, including pituitary tumors, commonly express high levels of EGFRs.
 Researchers think that EGFRs also play a role in tumor growth.
-Furthermore, EGFRs are involved in ACTH secretion from the tumor.
-EGFRs stimulate the production of proopiomelanocortin (POMC), the precursor to ACTH that is essential for its production.
+Furthermore, EGFRs trigger the secretion of ACTH from the tumor by stimulating the production of proopiomelanocortin (POMC).
+This is the precursor to ACTH that is essential for its production.

-EGFR inhibitors work by blocking EGFRs from sending signals, which would trigger tumor growth or POMC production.
-It is thought that blocking EGFR in Cushing’s patients, for this reason, may lower ACTH production.
-This would likely lead to a reduction in cortisol levels and a reduction in disease symptoms.
-EGFR inhibitors also aim to stop tumor growth or reduce the size of the tumor that is the cause of the condition.
+EGFR inhibitors work by blocking EGFRs from sending signals that would trigger tumor growth or POMC production.
+Researchers think that blocking EGFR in Cushing’s patients, for this reason, may lower ACTH production.
+This would likely lead to a reduction in cortisol levels and an easing of disease symptoms.
+EGFR inhibitors also aim to stop tumor growth and reduce in size the tumor that is the cause of the condition.

-EGFR inhibitors are predicted to be especially effective in Cushing’s disease patients with a mutation in the ubiquitin-specific protease 8 (USP8) gene.
-A mutation in this gene can cause EGFRs to be constantly active and therefore constantly signaling to produce POMC, resulting in high levels of cortisol.
-Two independent studies, published in the scientific journals Nature Genetics and Cell Research, demonstrated that mutations in the USP8 gene can cause increased EGFR signaling and increased cortisol levels.
+Researchers expect EGFR inhibitors to be especially effective in Cushing’s patients with a mutation in the USP8 gene.
+Mutations in this gene can cause EGFRs to be constantly active, meaning they are constantly signaling to produce POMC, which can result in high levels of cortisol.
+Two independent studies, published in the scientific journals Nature Genetics and Cell Research, demonstrated that USP8 mutations did exactly that: increased EGFR signaling that prompted high cortisol levels.

-Clinical trials in humans are required to fully assess the safety and efficacy of Iressa, and other EGFR inhibitors, in Cushing’s disease.
-While EGFR inhibitors are known to be safe in NSCLC, no results of Cushing’s disease specific trials have been published to date.
+Clinical trials in Cushing’s patients are essential to fully assess the safety and efficacy of Iressa or other EGFR inhibitors as a disease treatment.
+While researchers know EGFR inhibitors to be safe in those with NSCLC, no results of Cushing’s disease-specific trials have been published to date.